Justin Bieber Rocks Rio With Epic Purpose Show: Parties With Pals, Pretty Female

 — CAPRICHO (@CAPRICHO) March 30, 2017

-The “Love Yourself” star was also photographed in a car with friends including Pastor Rich Wilkerson and two Brazilian females — Luciana Chamone, 23, and Marina Pumar, 21.
+The “Love Yourself” star was also photographed in a car with friends, including Pastor Rich Wilkerson and two Brazilian females — Luciana Chamone, 23, and Marina Pumar, 21.

 Local reports say the two females, who attended Bieber’s show, were invited to an after-party held in the singer’s honor with about 700 VIPs present at the Hotel Fasano in the South Zone of Rio De Janeiro.